javiercorona/Anoroctheoryofeverything/README.md

 ### **Visualization (Conceptual)**
 - **Singularity resolution**: \(f(K)\) acts as a "soft wall" capping curvature.
 - **UV/IR mixing**: T-duality may link large and small scales.

+“Life is pretty simple: You do some stuff.
+Most fails.
+Some works.
+You do more of what works.”